 Which countries could be next on the green list?

-The UK’s official green list, put into effect from 17 May, contains just 12 destinations.
+The UK’s official green list, which came into effect from 17 May, contains just 12 destinations.

 These select few countries, of which British travellers can only feasibly visit a slim handful, are the only places the government currently recommends travelling to on holiday.